 Check that the applicability attribute includes the value “NOTIFICATIONS_FROM_CSE”.

 If all these checks are successful, the Originator shall apply the <primitiveProfile> resource to the resource attributes included in the content of the notification by adding, replacing or deleting resource attributes defined in the additions and deletions attribute of the <primitiveProfile> resource.

+In addition to the procedures above and if notificationContentType is either set to “Modified Attributes”, “Trigger Payload” or “TimeSeries notification” then the subscribedTo attribute of the notification shall contain the resource ID of the subscribed-to resource.
+Otherwise, the subscribedTo attribute shall not be present.

 Step 2.2 Check the notificationEventCat attribute: